13.11.2024

 The Sixth Provincial Convention of the Incorporated Society of Chiropodists opened at the Hotel Majestic, Harrogate, on Thursday 24 September 1931 and ran for three days.
 It was was clearly an important occasion and one that was regarded as a great opportunity for establishing and strengthening professional connections, for while The Chiropodist reported that the Convention opened officially at 7.00pm,

 "it might almost be said to have begun on the 1.40 train from King's Cross, which carried most of the members from London and the south of England.
-Many old acquaintances met again after a long parting, and many newcomers realised the warmth of fellowship that annimates the society".
+Many old acquaintances met again after a long parting, and many newcomers realised the warmth of fellowship that animates the society".

 Indeed, in his opening address, the President, Mr George F Cooper, reinforced the importance of these relationships in his wish to "meet you all individually, and hope that you will give me that pleasure before we leave."